asiekierka/zeta/web/res/README.md

 index.html provides an effective template of a Zeta instance which will span the whole browser frame.

+Please note that index.html must be edited - by default, it points to "my_game.zip", which should be replaced with the name of your game's ZIP file.

+I highly recommend using the Reconstruction of ZZT and the Reconstruction of Super ZZT, which are available at https://zeta.asie.pl/, for bundling with your game worlds.

 ## Basic requirements

 * A canvas object with a width of or larger than 640x350, specified in options.render.canvas.